ke4roh/rpi-calendar/docs/emulation.md

 ## Quick start
 1. Run `./configure` to install dependencies and prepare runtime files.
-   This downloads a Pi OS image and extracts the kernel and DTB into `./runtime`.
+   The script installs QEMU, Ansible, and helper utilities, downloads a Pi OS image, resizes it to 8 GiB for QEMU, and extracts the kernel and DTB into `./runtime`.
 2. Boot the VM using the provided helper script: